When is Lindsay Lohan not on the brink of making a big comeback?

 Securing a UK acting gig

-After a nearly two-year absence from the acting scene, Lindsay Lohan joined the cast of "Sick Note," a British TV production.
-She'll have a guest role in the comedy's second season and appear alongside "Harry Potter" star Rupert Grint.
-Shooting in the UK, perhaps we'll get to hear a bit of Lohan's old "Parent Trap" accent.
-The series airs July 26.
+After a nearly two-year absence from the acting scene, she joined the cast of "Sick Note," a British TV production.
+She had a guest role in the comedy's second season and appeared alongside "Harry Potter" star Rupert Grint.
+Shooting in the UK, the series gave us flashbacks to Lohan's old "Parent Trap" accent.
+The series is now available for streaming on Netflix.
+It hasn't yet been renewed for a third season.

 Shamelessly becoming a spokesperson for Lawyer.com